-Quotation and last sale information for bitcoin is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters, as well as the Benchmark.
-Information relating to trading, including price and volume
+Quotation and last sale information for bitcoin is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters.
+Information relating to trading, including price and volume information, in bitcoin is available from major market data vendors and from the exchanges on which bitcoin are traded.
+Depth of book information is also available from bitcoin exchanges.
+The normal trading hours for bitcoin exchanges are 24 hours per day, 365 days per year.